sh4sh4nk/MEAN/README.md

 # MEAN
-Checking our the MEAN stack with openshift
+Checking  the MEAN stack with openshift